(Gojira: Kessen Kido Zoshoku Toshi)

 The original Godzilla (1954) was a Japanese attempt to make an American-styled atomic monster movie.
 The film struck such a nerve that the Japanese have been making Godzilla films for what is now more than sixty years.
 There have been 29 Japanese live-action films, plus two American remakes, which are about to spawn into their own series.
 (See below for the other Godzilla films).

 Godzilla: Planet of the Monsters (2017) was a very different Godzilla film.
 Most noticeably, it was an anime Godzilla.
-Moreover, it was one where directors Hiroyuki Sashita and Kobun Shizuno announced it as part of a trilogy, which continues with City on the Edge of Battle and will culminate with Godzilla: The Planet Eater (2018).
+Moreover, it was one where directors Hiroyuki Sashita and Kobun Shizuno announced it as part of a trilogy, which continues with City on the Edge of Battle and concluded with Godzilla: The Planet Eater (2018).
 As we start to see here, they have reimagined elements of the Godzilla series on a massive scale taking place in a far flung future among the survivors of humanity.
 As I will get to in a moment, some of the reconceptions are quite dazzling.

 On the other hand, I felt disappointment with Godzilla: Planet of the Monsters.
 It seemed more space opera than monster movie and fully the first hour of the film was taken up by the various happenings among the survivors in their spacefleet during their search for a new home.
 When Godzilla was eventually unveiled, it never seemed as exciting as seeing the same taking place in the contemporaneous live-action Shin Godzilla (2016).